Novapixel1010/Holocrypt/README.md

 The final static website will be placed in `dist/`

-These files can be upload to the server of your liking

 ## Usage

-Put the `dist` folder on your favorite web server server or open `index.html`.
+Put the contents of `dist` folder on your favorite web server server or open `index.html`.
 There is no binary to run :)

----

-**Prebuilt files?**

-You can grab a generated zip file on the [release page](https://github.com/MarinX/agewasm/releases).

 ---